jhuckaby/pixl-server-web/README.md

 }
 ```

-However, if you set `http_flatten_query` to `true` in your configuration, the web server will "flatten" query string parameters, so that duplicate keys will be combined into one, with the latter prevailing.
+However, if you set `flatten_query` to `true` in your configuration, the web server will "flatten" query string parameters, so that duplicate keys will be combined into one, with the latter prevailing.
 Example:

 ```json
 {